AlinaBrode/am_lang/docs/plans.md

 * scroll for vocabulary popup
   * we forgot what should be done here, now it looks ok
 * for nav bar: small font for narrow screens
+* take an entry from pdf with armenian-expat community, make a move
+  *  we asked a moderator on expat.com and created a template with the description of our site